stepzen-dev/stepzen-api-workshop/README.md

     Use the StepZen CLI to introspect the database and generate a GraphQL schema for it.
 You can start this GraphQL API using `stepzen start`.

+    > IMPORTANT: Do not select the option to create relation types.
+We will take this steps manually to understand better how it works.

     <details>
     <summary>Solution:</summary>